Delivery management

 Delivery confidence can be higher where there is evidence of regular monitoring of cost, value and revenue, with any variation attributed to specific causes and with appropriate delegations.

-The DCA should consider whether the baseline cost estimate is realistic, or whether there is evidence of optimism bias, or underestimation of budgets and overestimation of benefits to facilitate initiation.
+While impractical to fully assess the assumptions underlying the business case, in conducting a DCA, assessors should remain alert to indication of whether the baseline cost estimate was realistic, or whether there is evidence of optimism bias, or underestimation of budgets and overestimation of benefits to facilitate initiation.

 Funding continuity can also affect delivery confidence.
 Factors to consider include the budget allocation for development after go-live, and to support the training and organisational change management activities needed to realise benefits.

-Budgets also need to cater for recurrent costs post implementation, for example, accounting for ongoing operating expenditure (Op-Ex) to support cloud-based digital solutions.
+Budgets also need to cater for recurrent costs post implementation, for example, accounting for ongoing Op-Ex to support cloud-based digital solutions.

 DCA tolerances